jon-edward/nim2js/README.md

 ### Prerequisites

-- Emscripten SDK and Nim compiler configured if you plan to rebuild the `pkg/` artifacts from source (the included `pkg/` artifacts can be used without rebuilding).
+- Emscripten SDK and Nim compiler configured to build the WASM and JS artifacts.
 - Node.js and `npm` for running the demo server and helper scripts.

 ### Install dependencies